Loan Shark Singapore: Can a legal moneylender compete with them?

 Despite the decline in the number of people turning to loan sharks, it continues to raise its ugly head, particularly in less wealthy regions of Singapore.
 There are several reasons for this:

-- Habit – Some people are caught in a cycle of borrowing from illegal money lenders because they have been doing it for many years
+• Habit – Some people are caught in a cycle of borrowing from illegal money lenders because they have been doing it for years

-- Ignorance – Most victims of loan sharks do not have much education, may not know how legal lenders operate or even be completely unaware that legal lenders exist
+• Ignorance – Most victims of loan sharks do not have much education, may be completely unaware that legal lenders exist, or may not know how legal lenders operate

 What are the differences between licensed money lenders in Singapore and loan sharks?